Rural Disaster Health

 This document highlights five nursing homes in Indian Country and provides information on their emergency preparedness plans, partners, training, and funding sources.
 It also includes recommendations from these facilities on what has worked well for them as it relates to emergency preparedness.

-This plan provides a framework for tribal personnel to prepare for, respond to, and recover from natural and human-caused disasters.
+This webpage provides links to plans and policy documents that can help tribal hospital and medical facility personnel prepare for, respond to, and recover from natural and human-caused disasters.

-Ready Indian Country works with tribal governments to build emergency management capability and partnerships to ensure tribal nation and community resilience.
-The website provides brochures, public service announcements, and poster resources.
+Tribal Affairs works with tribal governments to build emergency management capability and partnerships to ensure tribal nation and community resilience.
+The website provides links to brochures, public service announcements, and poster resources.

 The authors discuss the use of the Native American Talking Circle format as a culturally appropriate method to teach the Incident Command System (ICS), emphasizing that this format has been well received.
 The authors also discuss limitations of their evaluation and strategies for improving future research efforts.